 When Kent attended Pillsbury Bible College he was approached by a girl who said, “I know your voice.
 You’re Kent Allen from the Bible Story Family.
 We listened to your stories every night before we went to sleep.”
 Her name was Dorinda Lind, and a few years later he married her.

 Bob has switched from the pulpit to the classroom throughout the years, while always telling and writing stories.
 In the classroom he has taught storytelling, doctrine, preaching, acting and interpersonal communications.
 In the pulpit he has used a storytelling expository sermon method.
 His books feature drama, biography, delivery techniques and theology.
-His latest book and first novel recounts the story of Evangelist Billy Sunday's ten-week New York City campaign in 1917.
-Available soon from Cross Link Publishers.
+His first novel recounts the story of Evangelist Billy Sunday's ten-week New York City campaign in 1917.
+Available from Cross Link Publishers.
 Second and third novels in the Revival Series are now available from Resource Publications, an imprint of Wipf and Stock.
 "Megachurch" and "Revival in the Rockies."